Free 35 Survival Hacks you'll love!

 You can recognize a good carving knife by its handiness.
 Additionally, you need a special carving knife because its tip is small and narrow.

-As a result, it is possible to achieve great curves and notches.
+This makes it possible to achieve great curves and notches.
 You won't be able to do this with a large knife.

-If you want to carve spoons and bowls, you require a peeling knife.
+If you want to carve spoons and bowls, you require a hook knife.

-Below the image you can see the carving knife and the peeling knife:
+Below in the picture, you can see the carving knife and the peeling knife:

-But be careful: with peeling knives there are models where both sides are sharpened.
+But beware: there are models of peeling knives where both sides are sharpened.

-I recommend a peeling knife with only one sharp side.
-Here you can apply pressure with your thumb on one side, which is often necessary.
+I recommend a paring knife with only one sharp side.
+This way, you can apply pressure with your thumb on the blunt side.
+This is often necessary.

-The beginner set from ETEPON is a good start.
-The price-performance ratio for both knives is excellent.
-Take a look at the reviews on Amazon - the knives speak for themselves.
+The starter set from BeaverCraft is a good beginning.
+The price-performance ratio for both knives is great.
+Take a look at the reviews on Amazon – the knives speak for themselves.

 View Product

-If you are looking for more quality, I recommend the Frost® knives.
-They may be pricier, but they are more durable and incredibly sharp.
+If you are looking for more quality, I recommend knives from Morakniv.
+They are pricier, but more durable and incredibly sharp.

 Amazon